Estimating means of bounded random variables by betting: The capital process, betting, and martingales

 \subsection{Connections to betting}

 It is worth pausing to clarify how the capital process $\Kcal_t(m)$ and Proposition~\ref{proposition:betting} can be viewed in terms of betting.
-We imagine that nature implicitly posits a hypothesis $H_0^m$ which is a game --- a chance for us to make money if nature is wrong --- and we bet some of our capital against $H_0^m$.
+We imagine that nature implicitly posits a hypothesis $H_0^m$ --- which we treat as a game providing us a chance to make money if the hypothesis is wrong, by repeatedly betting some of our capital against $H_0^m$.
 We start the game with a capital of 1 (i.e. $\Kcal_0(m) := 1$), and design a bet of $b_t := s_t |\lambda^m_t|$ at each step, where $s_t \in \{-1, 1\}$.
-Setting $s_t := 1$ indicates that we believe that $\EE_P(X_t) \geq m$ while $s_t := -1$ indicates the opposite. $|\lambda_t^m|$ indicates the amount of our capital that we are willing to put at stake at time $t$: setting $\lambda_t^m = 0$ results in neither losing nor gaining any capital regardless of the outcome, while setting $\lambda_t^m \in \{ -1/(1-m), 1/m \}$ means that we are willing to risk all of our capital on the next outcome.
+Setting $s_t := 1$ indicates that we believe that $\mu > m$ while $s_t := -1$ indicates the opposite. $|\lambda_t^m|$ indicates the amount of our capital that we are willing to put at stake at time $t$: setting $\lambda_t^m = 0$ results in neither losing nor gaining any capital regardless of the outcome, while setting $\lambda_t^m \in \{ -1/(1-m), 1/m \}$ means that we are willing to risk all of our capital on the next outcome.

-The fact that $1 + \lambda_t^m(X_t - m) \in [0, 1/m]$ can be interpreted as saying that we can lose all of our capital or multiply it by a large amount (depending on $m$ and the outcome $X_t$).
 However, if $H^m_0$ is true (i.e. $m = \mu$), then by Proposition~\ref{proposition:betting}, our capital process is a martingale.
 In betting terms, no matter how clever a betting strategy $(\lambda_t^m)_{t=1}^\infty$ we devise, we cannot expect to make (or lose) money at each step.
 If on the other hand, $H^m_0$ is false, then a clever betting strategy will make us a lot of money.
 In statistical terms, when our capital exceeds $1/\alpha$, we can confidently reject the hypothesis $H^m_0$ since if it were true (and the game were fair) then by Ville's inequality \citep{ville_etude_1939}, the a priori probability of this \textit{ever} occurring is at most $\alpha$.
 We imagine simultaneously playing this game with $H_0^{m'}$ for each $m' \in [0, 1]$.
 At any time $t$, the games $m' \in [0, 1]$ for which our capital is small ($<1/\alpha$) form a CS.